GreenKnight15/kubetron/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

 # Contributing
-Open tickets for features additions and feel free to open a pull request!
+Fork this repo make changes in a branch in the forked repo and open a PR to merge into the main stream.